-Quickly, let’s talk about what it means to “flow”.
-This word is tied to the Vinyasa practice of yoga, where you focus on the power and rhythm of inhalation and exhalation and let your breathing guide you through yoga poses in one fluid, continuous motion.
-Something really magical happens when you’re in a Vinyasa flow.
-Your breathing, your heartbeat, your thoughts, your physical body and your soul aligns into one continuous energy and exprience.
-It definitely hits in that holistic fitness experience – and the benefits span your physical health, your digestive health, and even your emotional health.
+Our ‘fertility flow’ style plays off the Vinyasa practice, where you focus on the power and rhythm of inhalation and exhalation and let your breathing guide you through yoga poses in one fluid, continuous motion.
+While you’re doing this, think about aligning your breath, your heartbeat, your thoughts, your physical body and your soul into one continuous energy and experience.

 This pose helps release stress and tension held in the core, and provides an excellent stretch to your full back, improving circulation in your back body and pelvic region.